-Urgent services are available 24/7 to students who need immediate attention
+Urgent services are available 24/7 when you need immediate support

 Suicide Prevention Resources

 This page has a listing of phone numbers, chat/text lines, and tips for talking to those who are suicidal as well as myths and facts about suicide.View Resources

 Medical Amnesty at UF

 Students are encouraged to seek medical services if they are having an alcohol and/or other drug related emergency.
 A student who seeks assistance for themselves or another student in distress will not be subject to disciplinary action.View the UF Medical Amnesty Policy

 About the Crisis & Emergency Resource Center (CERC)